wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 in which case is data member `tagLatency_`.
 The response event is eventually inserted into the send queue by calling `forwardByDestination()`, which is defined in the base class.

+Method `cleanUpAfterRequest()` is called after a request event has been completed.
+This function is called under the invariance that the request must be the first in the MSHR's entry list of the requested address.
+The function first removes the front (i.e., current) entry from the MSHR register of the given address by calling `removeFront()`, if the request is from the MSHR (indicated by argument `inMSHR`).
+The function then moves the next request on the same address that was blocked by the completed request into the retry buffer, which will then be copied to the cache controller's own retry buffer and processed in the next cycle.
+To achieve this, the function first inspects the type of the entry in the MSHR.
+If the entry is of event type, and the event object is not already scheduled (by checking `getInProgress()`), then the event object is scheduled to the processed in the next cycle by inserting it into `retryBuffer_`.
+The `addPendingRetry()` is also called to increment the `pendingRetries` counter in the MSHR register, indicating that some CPU-generated event will be processed for the address in the next cycle.